Skip to Content

 Analysis Report

-Once the networks have been learnt on each data sample, the following report is displayed :
+Once the networks have been learned on each data sample, the following report is displayed:

 2556526

-2. Arcs confidence analysis: Lists of arcs grouped by three colored types
+2. Arc confidence analysis: Lists arcs grouped by three color types.

-• Black: the arcs that exist both in the reference structure and the networks from the samples.
+• Black: the arcs that exist both in the reference structure and the sample networks.

 • Arc frequency represents how often the arc appeared with the same orientation as in the sample networks.